NBA Rumors: Rockets Created Memo Accusing Referees Of Favoring Warriors In 2018 Conference Finals, Per ‘ESPN’

 The first report on the matter was published on Monday morning by The Athletic’s Sam Amick, who wrote that the Rockets concluded that NBA referees cost them 93 points across all seven games of the 2018 Western Conference Finals.
 Citing Amick’s report, NBC Sports Bay Area noted that the Rockets supposedly referred to Golden State as the “Super Team Warriors” and insinuated that the defending NBA champions have been getting a “major officiating advantage” in “heavy-hitter matchups.”

-Separately, ESPN‘s Zach Lowe and Rachel Nichols reported on Monday afternoon that the Houston Rockets sent a report to the NBA, which detailed 81 alleged missed calls and non-calls in Game 7 of last year’s series against the Warriors.
+Separately, ESPN’s Zach Lowe and Rachel Nichols reported on Monday afternoon that the Houston Rockets sent a report to the NBA, which detailed 81 alleged missed calls and non-calls in Game 7 of last year’s series against the Warriors.
 The team was also said to have written a memo that accused NBA referees of “likely [changing] the eventual NBA champion,” but as Lowe and Nichols noted, the document was not sent to NBA president of league operations Byron Spruell as originally planned.
-Both

 “There can be no worse result for the NBA,” the Rockets’ memo allegedly read.